The link between smoking and sperm production

 Close to 20% of Americans over 18 smoke cigarettes.
 That’s a pretty high number considering the well known serious health issues that this unhealthy vice can cause.
 For you smokers, did you know that your fertility is affected each time you or your partner lights one up?
-Let’s talk a little further about why you should quit.
+Let’s talk a little further about the link between smoking and sperm production.

 In order for a sperm to do its job, it needs to be the right shape and be able to move.
 Smoking not only can lower overall sperm counts, but it can affect the morphology (shape) and motility (movement) of the sperm.
 Studies suggest that smoking may also decrease testosterone levels, which not only can affect sperm counts, but your sex drive as well.